Gerald Gardner: Virulent homophobia

+Misogyny

+Gardner has weathered many accusations of misogyny as a result of his choice of rituals.
+Women are heavily sexualized, often naked, and their genitals included heavily within his worship.
+His work, The Gardnerian Book of Shadows, includes the following controversial lines:"As a man loveth a woman, by mastering her, so the Wicca should love the Gods, by being mastered by them."

+"A woman may impersonate either the God or the Goddess, but a man may only impersonate the God."

+"And the greatest virtue of a High Priestess is that she recognizes that youth is necessary to the representative of the Goddess, so that she will retire gracefully in favour of a younger woman, Should the Coven so decide in Council, For the true [30] High Priestess realizes that gracefully surrendering pride of place is one of the greatest of virtues, and that thereby she will return to that pride of place in another life, with greater power and beauty."In Witchcraft Today, published in 1954, he states, "The witches tell me: 'The law always has been that power must be passed from man to woman or from woman to man, the only exception being when a mother initiates her daughter or a father his son, because they are part of themselves.'
+(The reason is that great love is apt to occur between people who go through the rites together.)
+They go on to say: The Templars broke this age-old rule and passed the power from man to man: this led to sin and in so doing it brought about their downfall.'"
+While Gardner theorizes this may be a cover for the true reason behind the fall of the Order, he mirrors these ideas further in his writings.

+False educational claims

-In a 1951 interview with a journalist from the Sunday Pictorial newspaper, Gardner said he was a doctor of philosophy from Singapore and also had a doctorate in literature from Toulouse.
+In a 1951 interview with a journalist from the Sunday Pictorial newspaper, Gardner said he was a Doctor of Philosophy from Singapore and also had a doctorate in literature from Toulouse.
 Later investigation by Doreen Valiente suggested that these claims were false.
 The University of Singapore did not exist at that time and the University of Toulouse had no record of his receiving a doctorate.
 Valiente suggests that these claims may have been a form of compensation for his lack of formal education.

+Media engagement

-Valiente further criticises Gardner for his publicity-seeking – or at least his indiscretion.
+Valiente further criticises Gardner for his publicity-seeking, or at least his indiscretion.
 After a series of tabloid exposés, some members of his coven proposed some rules limiting what members of the Craft should say to non-members.
-Valiente reports that Gardner responded with a set of Wiccan laws of his own, which he claimed were original but others suspected he had made up on the spot.
+Valiente reports that Gardner responded with a set of Wiccan laws of his own, which he claimed were original, but others suspected he had made up on the spot.
 This led to a split in the coven, with Valiente and others leaving.